djimenezc/leetcode-exercises/README.md

   - Backtracking is like trying different paths, and when you hit a dead end, you backtrack to the last choice and try a different route.
   - Types:
-    - Decision Problems:Here, we search for a feasible solution.
+    - Decision Problems: Here, we search for a feasible solution.
     - Optimization Problems: For this type, we search for the best solution.
-    - Enumeration Problems:We find set of all possible feasible solutions to the problems of this type.
+    - Enumeration Problems: We find set of all possible feasible solutions to the problems of this type.
   - Backtracking algorithms are best used to solve problems that have the following characteristics:
     - There are multiple possible solutions to the problem.
-    - The problem can be broken down into smaller subproblems.
+    - The problem can be broken down into smaller sub-problems.
-    - The subproblems can be solved independently.
+    - The sub-problems can be solved independently.
   - Complexity
     - Exponential (O(K^N))
     - Factorial (O(N!))